FrancoisMentec/PoE-Impact-Trading/README.md

 - You should see a icon in the top left corner of https://www.pathofexile.com/trade page, click on it, paste the link in the text field then click on **SET LINK**.
 - ![](img/control-panel.png?raw=true).
 - Now you can search items and check the impact an item has on your build.

+**Why can't I put pob code directly into the extension?**
+The extension interacts with pob.party through user events (e.g. mouse clicks), but for an unknown reason I can't paste or type anything in the import field when it is opened in an iframe.
+View [Issue#10](https://github.com/FrancoisMentec/PoE-Impact-Trading/issues/10).

+## Functionalities
+- Enable/Disable the automatic computation of item impact.
+The state will be saved and shared with newly opened tabs.
+- Compute the impact of a specific item through a button located below the item.
+This is only available if the automatic computation is disabled.
+- Show pob.party.
+You can look at your build on pob.party directly from the trade website.
+But if the extension is currently using it to compute item impact you'll see frantic items creation and shouldn't interact with it.
+It can be used for debug purpose.
+- Open pob.party in a new tab.
+Useful if you want to look at your build without interfering with the item impact computations.
+- Set build link.
+Allow you to import your build into the app using a pob.party sharing link.
+- Color scheme.
+Change the colors used by the extension.
+Implemented at the request of colorblind users, don't hesitate to ask if you need a new scheme.
+- Show impact on player/minions.
+Allow you to select if you want to see the impact only on player, only on minions, or on both.
+- Item Filter.
+Filter which item you want to replace when computing the impact, useful for jewels and rings.
+The filtering is done on the first two lines, example: "Equipping this item in Ring 1 will give you: (replacing Circle of Guilt, Iron Ring)".
+It allows regular expressions, example: "#([3-57]|12)" will show impact if replacing jewels 3, 4, 5, 7 and 12.

+Hopefully more coming soon.

 ## Why it may not work
 - ~~Your browser window is too small, so the iframe doesn't show all the required data.~~ Should be fixed.